 A new run appears in the Simulation Data Inspector.

-In the Simulation Data Inspector, on the Format tab,
+In the Simulation Data Inspector, on the Visualize tab,

 click Subplots and select